Ahmadreza-SY/TCP-CI/Readme.md

 ```

 ### The `dataset` Sub-command
 This sub-command collects and creates a training dataset including all test case features for each failed CI build (cycle).
 It requires two main sources of data: source code and CI data.
-The source code can be either provided in form of a GitHub slug or a path to the source code.
+The source code can be either provided in form of a GitHub repository or a path to the source code.
 For CI data, a path should be provided which includes a repository folder containing two CSV files with a specific format (the file format will be discussed later).
 The arguments for this sub-command are shown in the following table.

 Argument Name | Description
 --- | ---